turboapps/docs/deploying/to_a_turbo_server/a-basic_walthrough.md

-## To a Turbo Server
+## To a TurboServer

-Turbo Server is an on-premise application delivery solution.
+TurboServer is an on-premise application delivery solution.
 See the quick walkthrough below for instructions on adding an application to your Server.

 ### Basic Walkthrough

-To read more about this process and Turbo Server, please refer to the [full Turbo Server documentation](/docs/deploying/to-a-turbo-server#getting-started).
+To read more about this process and TurboServer, please refer to the [full TurboServer documentation](/docs/deploying/to-a-turbo-server#getting-started).

 #### Create a Virtual Application

-Adding an Application to Turbo Server requires you to create a virtual version of the Application using the Desktop Scan from Turbo Server or using the Spoon IDE packaging tool.
+Adding an Application to TurboServer requires you to create a virtual version of the Application using the Desktop Scan from TurboServer or using the TurboStudio packaging tool.

-To create a Spoon Virtual Machine (SVM) of standard software like Microsoft Office using the Desktop Scan:
+To create a Turbo Virtual Machine (SVM) of standard software like Microsoft Office using the Desktop Scan:

 - Go to Applications -> Import from Desktop and follow the wizard.

-To create a Spoon Virtual Machine (SVM) for your Application using the Spoon IDE:
+To create a Turbo Virtual Machine (SVM) for your Application using the TurboStudio:

-- Visit http://turbo.net/server to learn about how your enterprise can obtain a license for Spoon IDE.
+- Visit https://turbo.net/studio to learn about how your enterprise can obtain a license for TurboStudio.

-- Use the Spoon IDE to create an SVM using the snapshot or template process.
-Refer to the Spoon IDE help documentation for detailed instructions on creating virtual Applications.
+- Use the TurboStudio to create an SVM using the snapshot or template process.
+Refer to the Turbo IDE help documentation for detailed instructions on creating virtual Applications.

-The evaluation version of the Spoon IDE creates time trial virtual Applications.
-To create Applications that do not expire, obtain a retail license for the Spoon IDE.
+The evaluation version of TurboStudio creates time trial containers.
+To create containers that do not expire, obtain a retail license for the TurboStudio.

-#### Add the Application to Turbo Server
+#### Add the Application to TurboServer

-After the **SVM** is created add the Application to Turbo Server.
-For more information on managing Applications and Application versions in Turbo Server, refer to Managing Applications.
-Complete the following steps to add a new Application to Turbo Server:
+After the **SVM** is created add the Application to TurboServer.
+For more information on managing Applications and Application versions in TurboServer, refer to Managing Applications.
+Complete the following steps to add a new Application to TurboServer:

 1. Navigate to the **Applications** page of the Administration Site.